Surihix/DoCTextTool/README.md

 # DoCTextTool
-This small tool allows you to decrypt, encrypt, extract and re convert Dirge of Cerberus game's text bin files.
+This small tool allows you to decrypt, encrypt, extract and re convert Dirge of Cerberus game's text files.

 Instructions on how to use this tool can be found here:
 <br>https://github.com/Surihix/DoCTextTool/blob/master/Docs/ToolUsage.md